Dive Into the World of Boxing: Discover the Top 10 Benefits of Boxing Training

 Proper Punching Position and Delivery

-If you are a right-handed boxer (orthodox), you’ll most likely lead with your left foot and fist.
-If you’re a left-handed boxer (southpaw), you’ll most likely lead with your right foot and fist.
+As a right-handed boxer (orthodox), you typically lead with your left foot and fist.
+Conversely, as a left-handed boxer (southpaw), you usually lead with your right foot and fist.

 How to Throw a Jab